CLA 101-7 College Seminar: American Classics: Ancient Greece and Rome in Modern Culture and Film

 Latin 101-1 is the first quarter of the year-long Elementary Latin sequence designed to introduce students to the basic principles of classical Latin grammar and syntax.
 In addition to the mastering of these basic tools, the course will focus on vocabulary acquisition and the development of translation skills and reading competency necessary to read, understand, and translate simple passages in both adapted and unadapted Latin.
 In addition to the exercises and readings included in the textbooks, students will see and read Latin as it appeared on ancient monuments, walls, coins, and everyday objects.
 By uniting the study of language and culture, this course provides unique insight into the daily life of the people who spoke Latin in the Roman world.

-Latin 101-3 is the third quarter of the year-long elementary Latin sequence designed to introduce students to the fundamentals of classical Latin.
+Latin 101-3 is the third quarter of the yearlong elementary Latin sequence designed to introduce students to the fundamentals of classical Latin.
 Alongside the grammatical material in this class, students will work on expanding their Latin vocabulary and developing the basic skills for reading Latin texts that are necessary to continue successfully in the second year.
-Throughout the quarter, class meetings will be devoted to grammar review and completing Chapters 34-40 of Wheelock's Latin.
+Throughout the quarter, class meetings will be devoted to grammar review and completing Chapters 32-40 of Wheelock's Latin.
 Students will also read extensive selections from the Letters of Pliny the Younger.
-Students will be expected to develop reading, translation, and literary analysis skills in prepared passages from the original Latin text.

 LATIN 201-1 Introduction to Latin Literature: Cicero's Pro Caelio